DataDog/system-tests/docs/scenarios/parametric.md

 git clone git@github.com:DataDog/dd-trace-java.git
 cd dd-trace-java
 ```
-By default you will be on the `master` branch, but if you'd like to run system-tests on the changes you made to your local branch, `gitc checkout` to that branch.
+By default you will be on the `master` branch, but if you'd like to run system-tests on the changes you made to your local branch, `git checkout` to that branch before proceeding.

 2. Build Java Tracer artifacts
 ```